-If you are planning to buy a used Nissan Leaf, this article will take you through what you need to know before you purchase.
+If you are planning to buy a used Nissan Leaf, this article will take you through what you need to know before you make the purchase.

-This is what we are going to discuss in a nutshell.
+This is what we are going to discuss:

 - What to check before buying a used Nissan Leaf.